bilgino/angularforddd/README.md

 Mapper checklist:

-- When using model-driven reactive forms a bidirectional mapping may be needed
+- When using model-driven reactive forms a bidirectional mapping is a must
-- We can use the mapper pattern in the repository service to elaborate a pure model structure
+- We can use the mapper pattern in the repository service to elaborate a pure model
 - Don't map to view models in the repository service as view models may require multiple sources

 **» REST, HATEOAS & CO.**<br/>